 - In the Past Doctor Adventures book "The Eye of Heaven", Leela admits in her internal monologue that she finds the way the Fourth Doctor's big curly hairstyle bounces as he moves his head always makes her want to giggle.

 - The classic Western example comes from The Brady Bunch, when Jan — who has, need we mention, long, straight blonde hair — wears a black afro wig in an attempt to get attention.
 Without putting her real hair up under it first.
 The 1990s movie copied this (and many other plots).

-- There's a single-episode Running Gag in Scrubs about the main characters being afraid they'll says something insensitive to one of their coworkers.
+- There's a single-episode Running Gag about the main characters being afraid they'll say something insensitive to one of their coworkers.
 He has a hook for a hand, but most of them haven't even noticed because they're too busy trying not to say something about his ridiculously large afro.

 - One episode has Doug prepping a patient for brain surgery by shaving his hair, halfway through this he is informed by JD that the patient is supposed to be getting rotator cuff surgery.
 Doug immediately stops to walk away, passing the shaver to JD as the patient wakes up.
 Elliot compliments the patient on his "nice hal-fro."
 Since the patient had one arm in a sling, he could only feel the side of his head that had hair, so he doesn't realize what happened.

 - Shepherd Book lets "down" his hair once in Firefly.
 Once was enough, judging by River's reaction.
 Zoe is almost as freaked out by the sight.

 - Chase Matthews of Zoey 101 has a bushy "Jewish afro" constantly referenced by the other characters.
 He tends to shrug it off but lampshades it himself after Zoey throws a pillow at him that knocks him off his chair.
 He gets up, pats his head and exclaims "You dented my 'fro!"